rrrutledge/talks/2020/OSCON/innersource-open-inside-the-firewall/outline.md

 * As multiple companies in the industry benefit via open source collaboration, so do multiple teams in the company benefit via InnerSource collaboration.
 * While simple in theory, successful InnerSource comes with many challenges.
+* InnerSource comes in many shapes depending on the context it's in.
 * The InnerSource Commons is an open community where people come together to help each other in adoption of InnerSource.